About the Book

 Genre: Christian Historical Romance

-Return to 1970 Indiana with Stormy, the second book in The Weather Girls series for Women’s Lib, drive-ins, and Christian family values.
+Return to 1970 Indiana with Windy, the third book in The Weather Girls series for some peace, love, and Christian family values.

 Click here to get your copy!